Engoo Blog Language Tips

 • absolutely freezing

-Be sure to learn them all so you will be prepared no matter what combination you hear when chatting with friends or tutors.
+Be sure to learn them all so you'll be prepared no matter what combination you hear when talking about the weather with friends or tutors.